 Please make sure that you read and follow all warning labels associated with the toy you are buying.
 Rectangular boxes with pictures alert adults to warnings.

 There are warning labels for small toys for kids under three.
-There are also warnings where toys might make children at risk for falling, where toys might contain magnets or sharp edges.
+There are also warnings where toys might make children at risk for falling, or where toys might contain magnets or sharp edges.

 Check for Sharp Edges and Points